papicella/sbom-snyk-fun/README.md

 $ snyk container sbom --format=cyclonedx1.4+json --exclude-app-vulns pasapples/snyk-boot-web:v1
 ```

-- You can also refer to a contaimner image by it's digest as shown below
+- You can also refer to a container image by it's digest as shown below

 ```shell
 $ snyk container sbom --format=cyclonedx1.4+json alpine@sha256:c5c5fda71656f28e49ac9c5416b3643eaa6a108a8093151d6d1afc9463be8e33 | jq